-Within the jobs dimension, we also considered subcategories focused on three elements of a just transition: decent work opportunities and income for workers, access of workers to training and skills for new occupations, and support for workers displaced by closures or measures related to climate change.
-There are a range of additional variables with the ability to assess the fairness of the transition which we did not include.
+Within the jobs dimension, we also considered subcategories focused on three elements of a just transition: (i) decent work opportunities and income for workers, (ii) access by workers to training and skills for new occupations, and (iii) support for workers displaced by closures or measures related to climate change.
+We did not include a range of additional variables with the ability to assess the fairness of the transition.
 For example, the just transition framework of the International Labour Organization emphasizes social dialogue and the respect for fundamental labor principles and rights (ILO 2015), but measurable indicators do not currently exist for all elements of this framework.
-The concepts related to the green economy are being incorporated gradually within labor statistics, and the lack of data is a methodological challenge affecting almost all indicators of a just transition.
+Concepts related to the green economy are being incorporated gradually within labor statistics, and the lack of data is a methodological challenge affecting almost all indicators of just transition.

-Given the vast array of potential indicators to convey progress (or lack thereof) on these dimensions, priority was given to those indicators where robust and publicly accessible data were available.
-For some of the indicators, we derived targets from the Sustainable Development Goals, while others do not have targets.
+Given the vast array of potential indicators to convey progress (or lack thereof) on these dimensions, priority was given to those indicators where robust and publicly accessible data are available.
+For some of the indicators, we derived targets from the SDGs, while others do not have targets.
 More details on all of these targets and indicators can be found in the system background content pages on the platform.

-5. Selection of Datasets
+5. Selection of datasets

-To assess global progress made toward the targets for 2030, we first collected historical data for every indicator.
-We plan to update the data annually.
-Our selection of these datasets followed these six principles to ensure that all data are open, independent of bias, reliable, and robust:
+To assess global progress made toward the targets for 2030, we first collect historical data for every indicator.
+If data limitations prevent us from assessing global progress toward a target, we note these accordingly.
+For all indicators on the platform, we plan to update the data annually.

+Our selection of datasets follows these six principles to ensure that all data are open, independent of bias, reliable, and robust:

-- Relevance.
-Datasets selected directly measure each indicator, meaning they were created following a methodology and using types of units that are consistent with the units of the indicator in question. - Accessibility.
+• Relevance.
+Datasets selected directly measure each indicator, meaning they were created following a methodology and using the type of units that are consistent with or convertible to the units of the indicator in question.

+- Accessibility.
 Datasets are readily accessible to the public.
-They are generally not hidden behind paywalls, and they are ideally subject to an open data license. - Accuracy.
+They generally are not hidden behind paywalls, and ideally they are subject to an open data license.
+When applicable, we note limitations with data accessibility (e.g. when data are behind a paywall or not readily available and thus a data-sharing agreement is established for SCL).
+Within the Systems Change Lab platform, the datasets used to assess global progress are clearly noted for each indicator with original data sources linked. - Accuracy.
 Datasets are from reputable, trustworthy sources and have well-documented, openly accessible, and peer-reviewed methodologies that clearly note limitations.
-They are taken from data providers, including both authors of articles and organizations hosting datasets, that are either well recognized as core data providers or known experts in their fields (as suggested by authors and reviewers).
+They are taken from data providers, including both authors of articles and organizations hosting datasets, that are either well recognized as core data providers or known experts in their fields (as suggested by authors and reviewers). - Completeness.

-- Completeness.
 Datasets have sufficient temporal and spatial coverage.
 We note where the best available data are not globally available or are not published annually. - Timeliness.
 Datasets selected represent the most up-to-date data available to reflect recent developments, and there is evidence that data have been and will be updated regularly.
 However, in many instances, there is a time lag before the best available data are published, and as such, the year of most recent data varies among indicators. - Ease of Collection.
 Datasets prioritized for each indicator are relatively easy to collect and update (e.g., those that require minimal processing or that are directly downloadable).
-However, in some instances, data selected require some calculations and processing (e.g., geospatial data).
+However, in some instances, data selected requires some calculations and processing (e.g., geospatial data).